Laos 1994 "Dinosaurs of Laos"

 The Illustrated Encyclopedia of Dinosaurs by David Norman, illustrated by John Sibbick Iguanodon dinosaur on stamp of Laos 1994

-Muttaburrasaurus on illustration of John Sibbick
+Muttaburrasaurus on an illustration drawn by John Sibbick.

 The image is from Dinopedia